dholab/SARS-CoV-2-Spike-RBD-Analysis/README.md

 ## Manuscript data

-Interleaved sequencing data for the 9 air samples included in [Ramuta et al. 2022](https://doi.org/10.1101/2022.03.29.22272716) has been deposited in Sequence Read Archive (SRA) under bioproject [PRJNA811594](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA811594) and should be downloaded into the `data/` directory to replicate the analysis in the manuscript.
+Interleaved sequencing data for the 9 air samples included in [Ramuta et al. 2022](https://doi.org/10.1101/2022.03.29.22272716) have been deposited in Sequence Read Archive (SRA) under bioproject [PRJNA811594](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA811594) and should be downloaded into the `data/` directory to replicate the analysis in the manuscript.

 ## Analysis